jaraen/Training-docs/README.rst

 This training is focused on Titanium, but also includes JavaScript methodology, design strategy and specific platform issues.

+I use a lot of samples and real code to demonstrate each concept in classroom.
+Not all of these samples are in the slides and most of them are developed "in real time" for the class.
+Often the slides serves me as a guideline and the explanations are done over the screen.
+Every tutor should have their own samples and resources, so DO NOT LIMIT to the contents of these slides and extend as you consider.
+Use them as what they are, just a guideline to help you speak about all you want to speak.

 The Docs
 --------